Andrew A. Dahl, MD, FACS

 Many cataracts are not bothersome, causing few symptoms.
 In that situation, no surgical treatment is necessary.
 However, the only true treatment for cataract is surgical removal of the cloudy lens.
 Surgery is suggested if the patient loses the ability to perform necessary activities of everyday life, such as driving, reading, or looking at computer or video screens, even with glasses, and there is the expectation that vision will improve as a result of the surgery.

-Cataracts usually do not harm your eye, so you can have surgery when it is convenient for you.
+Cataracts usually do not harm your eye, so you can have surgery when it is convenient for you and when they interfere with your daily activities.
 Once you understand the benefits and risks of surgery, you can make an informed decision about whether cataract surgery is right for you.
 In most cases, delaying cataract surgery will not cause long-term damage to your eye or make the surgery more difficult.

 If the eye has other diseases that have caused visual loss such as glaucoma, macular degeneration, diabetic retinopathy, or optic nerve damage from glaucoma, cataract surgery may not improve the vision.